〈15〉 ◆ chap 2 " the Japanese Mystery Theater "

 What a sensitive people the Japanese are!

 Here, let's review a few things.
-Among the various adjectives that appear in the sentence, which is an "original adjective" and which is a "copy adjective"?
+Among the various adjectives that appear in the sentence, which is an "original adjective" and which is a "copied adjective"?
 For a foreigner, it could be bit of a headache.

 嫌い 綺麗 華麗